pyload/pyload/docs/plugins/base_plugin.rst

                 __long_description = _("""A even longer description
                 is not needed for hoster plugin,
                 but hook plugin should have it so the user knows what they doing.""")

+In future examples the meta data will be left out, but remember it's required in every plugin!

 Config Entries
 --------------